jmuss07/Circuit-Python/README.md

 Image credit goes to [Benton House](https://github.com/Jhouse53/CircuitPython)
 ### Reflection
+* Ultrasonic sensors can break fairly easily, so make sure that it's not broken, otherwise you'll end up facing a lot of frustration when trying to figure out why your code isn't working
+* Trying to code an LED light that gradually shifts through colors using math is extremely challenging, so I'd recommend using color mapping, which is a method that does the math for you
+* Color mapping is used by providing it with two values and a time cycle, and from there it shifts the numbers as needed
+* If you're confused, [this](https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vRzoIejkQqugrDoWHBw14qTI0HifXba92WiyQ24whEnzWcCUaCDYu6ifMQKK5O5Ilkxrd7UKIxPLBCW/pubhtml) document is an extremely helpful resource

 This one was a lot more challenging.
 It was a struggle to get my ultrasonic sensor code to work on its own, though I eventually figured out that that problem was being caused purely because the sensor I was using was broken.
 Once I switched it out to a working sensor, the code worked well.
 The next challenge came with coding the light.
-While I originally attempted coding the gradually color shifting LED using math, that strategy didn't work in the end and proved to be extremely dsifficult.
+While I originally attempted coding the gradually color shifting LED using math, that strategy didn't work in the end and proved to be extremely difficult.
 As such, I switched to using a new method known as color mapping.
 I had to do some research on it before using it, but I found that color mapping does the math for you.
-You simply give it two values and a time cycle, and it wsill do the work of shifting the numbers as needed!
+You simply give it two values and a time cycle, and it will do the work of shifting the numbers as needed!
 Once I figured out how this worked, the LED worked well.